Kalaikunda Air Force Station: History

 Air Force Station Kalaikunda was built by the British for the Royal Indian Air Force during World War II.
-It was used to conduct raids against advancing Japanese in Burma and also for operations to transport aid to parts of China.
+It was used to conduct raids against the advancing Japanese in Burma and also for operations to transport aid to parts of China.

 It was originally designed for B-24 Liberator use.
 In 1943, it was designated as a B-29 Superfortress Base for the planned deployment of the United States Army Air Forces XX Bomber Command to India.
 Advance Army Air Forces echelons arrived in India in December 1943 to organize the upgrading of the airfield and thousands of Indians labored to upgrade the facility for Superfortress operations.
 It was one of four B-29 bases established by the Americans in India.